 - Use the same words for the same thing each time so your pup learns your language with repetition.
-He won't know that "wait" and "stay here" and "I'll be right back" or "don't move" mean the same thing to you.
+It won't know that "wait" and "stay here" and "I'll be right back" or "don't move" mean the same thing to you.
 Choose one.
 Puppies thrive on routine.
 A clicker training technique works particularly well to communicate what these words mean.

 - Stand tall.
 Dogs in charge don’t have to make a production out of it, they simply carry themselves like the boss.
-And everyone believes them so they don't have to prove it.
+Everyone believes them so they don't have to prove it.

 - Dogs don’t use hands to control other’s movements—they use body blocks, shove and lean, and control space.
 Think of the way a shepherd dog herds livestock and prompts sheep to move without ever touching.
 You can do the same thing, by using your body to control puppy movements.

 - For shy pups, think of ways to relieve the angst the same way dogs do.
 A higher pitched, slow and soothing voice can tell the baby you’re no threat.

-- Don’t loom and lean over the top of him.
+- Don’t loom and lean over the top of the dog.
 Crouch or kneel.
 Let the pup approach you rather than chasing after it.
 Try tossing a few treats in the space between you to encourage the dog to come closer and reward it when it does.
 If you really want to pique puppy curiosity and show you're no threat, lie motionless on the ground.